 NHS cannabis rehab v private cannabis rehab

 The NHS in recent years have struggled to cope with the ever-growing demand for mental health services.
-Unfortunately, there is little in the way of rehabilitation for cannabis users and generally detox and rehabilitation is often only available privately.
+Unfortunately, there is little in the way of NHS rehab for cannabis users and generally detox and rehabilitation is often only available privately.

 Cannabis rehab aftercare